SamWatt5/AIProject/README.md

 # Movie Suggestion System

-We want to create a movie suggestion system.
-The user will input any movies they have recently watched, along with a score they give them.
-They will also be given the option to input what genres they like.
-Our goal will then be to develop an AI that will sort through a dataset of movies finding similar movies which the user would be interested in.
-We will achieve this by implementing three searching algorithms for this project, a breadth-first search, which will give more general suggestions, a depth-first search, giving recommendations very similar to each other, and a heuristic search, which will be most tailored to the user.
+This project aims to create a list of movie recommendations given a user's movie input.
+The user is asked to enter the title of a movie, which is then found in our dataset.
+The program will run 3 types of AI searches on the data, and find a final list of movies to give to the user.

 # Running The Program

+## CLI Version

+- TO BE IMPLEMENTED

+## Web Version

 ### Prerequisites